university-bootcamp/coding-environment/mac-vagrant.md

-### Step 2A: Get the files
+# Vagrant Web Development Setup for Apple Macintosh Computers

+In this step, we will install, configure and test your vagrant web development environment.
+At the end of this process, you will see a web application that is running from within this environment active inside your web browser.

 > **Note:** Make sure to close any other virtualization environments you have running.
 If you happen to be running Parallels, VirtualBox or VMWare for other reasons, you will need to close them.

+Follow the following steps to install and use your vagrant environment.

+## Step 1: Get the files

-Your vagrant virtual machine will need a variety of ot
+Your vagrant virtual machine will need a variety of files to set this up.

-Download and unzip the following file: [coding-environment.zip](https://github.com/university-bootcamp/coding-environment/archive/coding-environment.zip) to your __Desktop__.
-Unzip the file, it will create a folder called `vagrant` on your Desktop.
-This is where all your web development environment will live.
+* **Download and unzip** [coding-environment.zip](https://github.com/university-bootcamp/coding-environment/archive/coding-environment.zip) to your `Desktop` folder.

+*Note:* _This is where all your web development environment will live._

-### Step 2B: Install the tools
+## Step 2: Install the tools

 * Go to the [VirtualBox Website](https://www.virtualbox.org/wiki/Downloads), click the link to Download "OS X hosts".
 Open the dmg file that downloads, then double click on VirtualBox.pkg that pops up and follow the instructions (you're clicking continue most of the time).
 Once you go through that step close out the "VirtualBox" window.